 Research has shown that psychological therapies such as cognitive behaviour therapy, exposure therapy and psychotherapy are effective treatments for depression and anxiety.
-And in the UK, people can receive these through the NHS programme: Improving Access to Psychological Therapies (IAPT).
+And in England, people can receive these through the NHS programme: Improving Access to Psychological Therapies (IAPT).

 Most individuals using IAPT currently start out receiving low intensity treatment, and then those who don’t respond well are provided with higher intensity interventions.